Maurice Flanagan: Career

-Retirement

-After more than 60 enterprising years in aviation, including 35 years in the Emirates Group, Sir Maurice Flanagan, executive vice chairman, Emirates Airline & Group, decided to retire in April 2013.

 Awards and honours

 Flanagan was awarded a CBE in 2000 for services to communities in the United Arab Emirates and to aviation, and KBE in the 2010 Birthday Honours.

 The music centre of Dubai College, a British school in the United Arab Emirates of which Flanagan was a board member, is also named after him, as the 'Sir Maurice Flanagan Music Centre'.

 Other awards include Flight International magazine's Personality of the Year, membership of the British Travel Industry Hall of Fame, Aviation Legend award by the Centre for Asia Pacific Aviation, Fellow of the Royal Aeronautical Society and Honorary Fellow (the society's highest award), Liveryman of the Guild of Air Pilots and Air Navigators, and membership of the executive committee of the World Travel and Tourism Council.

 Personal life and death

 In 1955, he married Audrey Bolton, a journalist, with whom he has three children and five grandchildren.

 Flanagan died at his home in London on 7 May 2015 at the age of 86.

 A memorial service was held at The London Oratory attended by many who served under him.
 Gary Chapman, President of Emirates Group, made a tribute to Sir Maurice at the service and Paul Griffiths, CEO of Dubai Airports played the organ.